Estate Planning May Seem Like No Fun But It Has To Be Done!

 Keeping them up-to-date is the easiest way to ensure a smooth transition of those assets.

-One difference between today and a generation ago is the introduction of the TFSA – a great tool for retirees to save and also incorporate into your estate plan.
+One difference between today and a generation ago is the introduction of the TFSA, a great tool for retirees to save and incorporate into their estate plans.

 There are three different estate planning options for your TFSA: